Don’t Waste The Holidays

 - Take good care of your decorations and they will last many years.

-- Send electronic invitations and cards.
+- Send electronic cards or videos.

 - Reuse last year's boxes, tissue paper, bows and ribbons.